gunthercox/Salvius/readme.md

 ## Notes

-#### SSH into Rapsberry Pi
+#### SSH into Raspberry Pi

 - ```ssh pi@192.168.1.4``` (Your local ip may differ).
 - The default password is ```password```.

-#### Instlling psutil

-The python package `psutil` is used to display various system statistics.
-To use install this package you will need to run `sudo apt-get install python-dev`.

 ## Donating Parts and Supplies

-If you are interested in donating parts to help buld Salvius, see the [Parts and supplies wishlist](https://wiki.salvius.org/parts-and-supplies-wish-list) in the project wiki.
+If you are interested in donating parts to help build Salvius, see the [Parts and supplies wishlist](https://wiki.salvius.org/parts-and-supplies-wish-list) in the project wiki.

 Other types of donations are helpful as well.
 Feel free to contact me